Jacotsu/polibeepsync/docs/source/installation.rst

 Installing
 ^^^^^^^^^^^^
-Download the .app.zip file from the `latest release <https://github.com/Jacotsu/polibeepsync/releases/latest>`_ and then drag it from the Downloads to Applications.
+Download the .app.zip file from the `latest release <https://github.com/Jacotsu/polibeepsync/releases/latest>`_ and then then drag it from the Downloads to Applications, `CTRL+Right click` polibeepsync's icon and click `open`.

 .. image:: _static/img/mac_installing.png
 	:alt: Mac installing.